 Asogli Te Za (Asogli Yam Festival)

-About the fort Princes Town or Pokesu is located 5Â km east of Fort St. Antonio on Manfro Hill in the Ahanta West District of...
+About the fort Princes Town, or Pokesu, is located 5 km east of Fort St Antonio on Manfro Hill in the Ahanta West District of the Western Region of South Ghana.
+It lies between Axim to the […]...

-Mount Afadja is one of the highest mountains in Ghana standing at an elevation of 885 metres (2,904Â ft).
-The mountain is located in the...
+Mount Afadja is one of the highest mountains in Ghana, standing at an elevation of 885 metres (2,904 ft).
+The mountain is located in the Agumatsa Range near the villages [&hel...

 There is only one place you can come up-close with nature and not feel threatened.
 Visit the #Zenga Crocodile pond, popularly called the Paga Crocodile...